 Underwater & Action Sports

 It wasn’t until my recent trip to the Caribbean that I started to use a camera solely for underwater and action sports shots.
-I use a GoPro HERO Session.
+I use a GoPro HERO Session, which has since been retired by GoPro.
 The GoPro cameras take some practice, but you can get some great shots once you get the hang of it.
 Like my other cameras, this camera has wifi capability that allows you to download those images you have already taken or to shoot remotely.

 I also bring another tripod for my phone.
-I LOVE the Joby Gorilla tripod.
+I LOVE the Joby Gorilla tripod with this mount.
 This works for almost any smartphone.
 I also love the HISY Bluetooth remote for when I’m alone and need some help taking those selfies with my phone.
 Lastly, my phone is always in a LifeProof case.
 Let’s be real, I’m clumsy at best sometimes and this case has saved my phone more times than I care to count.
+Lastly, I love having this extra set of lenses in my bag for when I am out on the town and want a different approach with my iPhone.